Our latest video roundup of new toothbrush technology

 Naturally, it’s not going to clean your teeth as quickly as the above mouthpiece toothbrushes, but its footprint on the planet is much lower, and should you be away from a power point for an extended period, you’ll still be able to use a powered toothbrush.

 Although funded in late 2017, it was due to begin shipping in 2018.
-As of spring 2022, nearly 5 years after funding, it still has not shipped due to delays.
+As of early 2023, the company has now gone bankrupt and ceased trading.

 This is a manual toothbrush.
 A very stylish, and environmentally considerate toothbrush.